mickem/nscp/docs/docs/reference/windows/CheckSystem.md

 '\Minne\Dedikationsgräns value'=25729224704;5;9999
 ```

-Using real-time checks to check avergae values over time.
+Using real-time checks to check average values over time.

 Here we configure a counter to be checked at regular intervals and the value is added to a rrd buffer.
 The configuration from nsclient.ini::